Audi e-tron Sportback running costs, insurance, warranty & tax

-Charging at home is cheapest, but many e-tron buyers will want to make use of the car's 150kW charging, which will cost you
+Charging at home is cheapest, but many e-tron Sportback buyers will want to make use of the car's 150kW rapid-charging capability

-Company car drivers will be pleased to learn that all electric vehicles command no Benefit in Kind tax through the 2020/21 tax year, and while that rises slightly in 2021/22, it still significantly undercuts the most fuel-efficient hybrids.
-Just beware – insuring your e-tron comes with a sting in the tail.
+Company-car drivers will be pleased to learn that all fully electric vehicles fall into the 2% Benefit-in-Kind tax band until at least April 2024, significantly undercutting even the most fuel-efficient hybrids.
+Just beware, though – insuring your e-tron comes with a sting in the tail.

 Audi e-tron Sportback insurance group

-Whichever way you look at it, the Audi e-tron occupies the some of the most expensive insurance groupings.
-Its desirable badge, expensive list price and SUV body means it commands suitably lofty insurance ratings – even the entry-level S line sits just one group from the very top.
-Vorsprung models command top whack.
+Whichever way you look at it, the e-tron Sportback occupies the some of the most expensive insurance groupings.
+Its desirable badge, expensive list price and SUV body mean it commands suitably lofty insurance ratings – even the entry-level Technik sits just two groups from the very top.

-Every e-tron gets a three-year/60,000-mile warranty, which is little more than par for the course.
-Some rivals top this with unlimited-mileage cover during the first three years, while mainstream makers like Kia back their cars for up to seven years and 100,000 miles.
+Every e-tron Sportback gets a three-year/60,000-mile warranty, which is little more than par for the course.
+Some rivals top this with unlimited-mileage cover during the first three years, while more mainstream electric-car manufacturers like Kia back their cars for up to seven years/100,000 miles.

-Still, like many electric cars, the e-tron’s battery is covered separately for eight years or 100,000 miles, whichever comes first.
-That should give owners peace of mind – especially if they plan to utilise the car’s rapid 150kW charging speeds on a regular basis.
+Still, like many electric cars, the e-tron Sportback's battery is covered separately for eight years or 100,000 miles, whichever comes first.
+That should give owners peace of mind – especially if they plan to use the car’s 150kW rapid-charging capability on a regular basis.

 In This Review

-- 3Running costs - currently readingCharging at home is cheapest, but many e-tron buyers will want to make use of the car's 150kW charging, which will cost you
+- 3Running costs & insurance - currently readingCharging at home is cheapest, but many e-tron Sportback buyers will want to make use of the car's 150kW rapid-charging capability